Fastest Master’s in Library Science Degrees Online (2026)

 Hattiesburg, MS · $22,000/yr

-• Resident tuition rate for all online students
+• Resident tuition rate applied to all online students

 • Dual degree options available